 You can create a list of:

-- Prospects - the file has to be in .CSV format and include the prospects' data that you want to import (only a column with Email address is necessary, but it's good to have more of them) The file cannot be bigger than 4,8 MB.
+- Prospects - the file has to be in the .CSV format and include the prospects' data that you want to import (only a column with Email address is necessary, but it's good to have others as well).
+The file cannot be bigger than 4,8 MB.

-- Companies - the file also has to be in .CSV format, and include the companies' data that you want to import (only a column with Website is necessary, but it's good to have more of them) which should only consist of domains in the following format -> -> growbots.com (not www.growbots.com or http:://growbots.com).
-The file size cannot be bigger than 4,8 MB.
+- Companies - the file also has to be in the .CSV format and include the companies' data that you want to import (only a column with Website is necessary, but it's good to have more of them).
+It should only consist of domains in the following format: growbots.com (not www.growbots.com or http://growbots.com).
+The file cannot be bigger than 4,8 MB.

 NOTE: you can use the formula in Google Sheets to “clean” your http::// domains:=regexreplace(SUBSTITUTE(regexreplace(A2,"https?\:\/\/",""),"www.",""),"\/(.*)","")

 3. Set up your DNS settings

-After integrating your email address it’s really important to take appropriate precautions regarding the deliverability of your domain.
+After integrating your email address, it’s really important to take appropriate precautions regarding the deliverability of your messages.

 SPF, DKIM and CNAME are three main domain settings that you should set up in your first weeks of using Growbots, we also advise to set up DMARC as well.
-These are not necessary to schedule a campaign but it’ll definitely help with the deliverability of your domain.
+These are not necessary to schedule a campaign, but they’ll definitely help with the deliverability of your emails.
 You can go ahead and start scheduling your first campaign without these records, BUT make sure to share the DNS setup instructions with your IT admin to ensure the best deliverability possible.